ktorch/examples/docs/rnn.rst

 Recurrent neural networks
 =========================

-The `char.q <>`_ script implements a character-level recurrent neural network to model and predict text given a set of Shakespeare plays in
+The `char.q <https://github.com/ktorch/examples/blob/master/rnn/char.q>`_ script implements a character-level recurrent neural network to model and predict text given a set of Shakespeare plays in
-`data/shakespeare.txt <>`_, somewhat similar to the model described `here <http://karpathy.github.io/2015/05/21/rnn-effectiveness/>`_.
+`data/shakespeare.txt <https://github.com/ktorch/examples/blob/master/rnn/data/shakespeare.txt>`_, somewhat similar to the model described `here <http://karpathy.github.io/2015/05/21/rnn-effectiveness/>`_.

+Sequences of characters are used to train the network to predict the next sequence.
+After going through the data sample for 20 epochs, the trained network is used to generate text, predicting the next character from the sequence that has come before.

 ::